|Page tools: Print Page Print All RSS Search this Product|

 Employment types and arrangements

 The arrangements of employment vary among employed persons.
 Persons may be employed as employees; however, they may also be an owner-manager of an enterprise, either incorporated or unincorporated, and either with or without employees.
 The ABS Status in Employment classification allows these groups to be separately identified within the labour force.
 Employees may also be broken down into groups based on the arrangements of their employment.
 Such breakdowns may be based on casual employment, contract work, labour hire employment, or even on job stability and flexibility measures.
-For more detail on the various types of employment and employment arrangements, see Chapter 4.
+For more detail on the various types of employment and employment arrangements, see section of this publication: Employment.

 Hours of work can be used to break down employment into smaller categories based upon either actual or usual hours worked, or the desired hours worked.
 Employed persons are classified as employed full-time if they worked 35 or more hours in the reference week, or worked less than 35 hours in the reference week but usually work 35 or more hours in a week.
 They are classified as part-time if they usually work less than 35 hours and did so in the reference week.
-For more information on hours worked, see Chapter 5.
+For more information on hours worked, see the section: Hours of Work.

 Labour participation potential: Underemployment, marginal attachment, and discouraged jobseekers